Lead Opinion

 1. Staples’s Package Shipping Business and the Sale of Declared Value Coverage

-The fundamental facts underlying Wayne‘s complaint are essentially undisputed.
+The fundamental facts underlying Wayne’s complaint are essentially undisputed.
 Staples, a nationwide retailer of office supplies and services, offers package shipping services to its customers through its agreement to serve as an authorized shipping outlet for United Parcel Service (UPS).
 Staples expressly disclaims any liability for loss or damage to parcels shipped through its stores.
 The face page of its parcel shipping order form states, “We assume no liability for the delivery of the parcels accepted for shipment nor for loss or damage by any cause to the parcels or their contents while in transit.
-In the event of loss or damage to any parcels, we will assist you in filing and processing of claims only.”
+In the event of loss or damage to any parcels, we

-The back page of Staples‘s parcel shipping order form refers customers to the UPS service guide for a description of the terms and conditions of the insurance coverage: “You may purchase declared value coverage through the carrier designated on this PSO [(parcel shipping order)] or from an independent company, if available.
+The back page of Staples’s parcel shipping order form refers customers to the UPS service guide for a description of the terms and conditions of the insurance coverage; “You may purchase declared value coverage through the carrier designated on this PSO [(parcel shipping order)] or from an independent company, if available.
 The declared value terms and conditions for the various carriers can be found in the carriers’ service guide.
 The declared value terms and conditions for the various carriers and any applicable independent company selected by you are available for review at this Staples Center.
 Upon request, you may receive a photocopy of such terms and conditions.
 Please note that we may surcharge the cost of this product as an administrative expense, for services such as processing of potential claims and other related services.”

-UPS‘s excess value coverage or excess value insurance is provided through an inland marine basic policy from the National Union Fire Insurance Company of Pittsburgh, Pa.
+UPS’s excess value coverage or excess value insurance is provided through an inland marine basic policy from the National Union Fire Insurance Company of Pittsburgh, Pa.
 (National Union).
 Customers who purchase the coverage at Staples or at other UPS shipping sites are additional insureds under the policy.
 In general, offering insurance coverage is an activity requiring a license and regulated by the Insurance Code.
-(See, e.g.,
+(See, e.g., Ins.
+Code, §§ 1631 [“Unless exempt by the provisions of this article, a person shall not solicit, negotiate, or effect contracts of insurance . . . unless the person holds a valid license from the commissioner authorizing the person to act in that capacity.”], 1861.05 [requiring approval of insurance rates and prohibiting excessive or inadequate rates].)

 2. Wayne’s Class Action Complaint; Staples’s Answer and Affirmative Defenses

 Wayne, a Staples customer who shipped a package from a Staples store after he had purchased declared value coverage, filed a putative class action complaint on behalf of all California residents who had purchased declared value coverage from Staples alleging Staples and its employees solicit and execute contracts for marine inland insurance offered by UPS and keep 50 percent of the premium collected as commission.
-In his first cause of action Wayne alleged Staples engages in unfair business practices because it is not licensed to sell insurance, charges an excessive insurance premium and does not comply with procedures and regulations established by the Insurance Commissioner for the sale of insurance.
-In his second cause of action Wayne alleged Staples‘s retail price for declared value coverage, then twice the regular premium charged by UPS, is excessive and unconscionable in violation of the Consumers Legal Remedies Act.
-His third cause of action alleged Staples‘s parcel shipping order form is deceptive because it fails to properly disclose Staples‘s 100 percent profit or markup on the sale of declared value coverage.
-The complaint sought compensatory and punitive damages as well as equitable relief.
+In his first cause of action Wayne alleged Staples engages in unfair business practices

-In its answer, in addition to denying the material allegations of Wayne‘s unverified complaint, Staples asserted as an affirmative defense that the contracts between Staples and its shipping customers are not contracts of insurance or subject to regulation as insurance contracts because the principal object or purpose of each agreement is to ship packages, not to shift or assume liability as would be the case with a contract of insurance.
-Staples also asserted as a further affirmative defense that all damages sought by Wayne on behalf of the putative class were avoidable because each Staples customer had the option not to purchase declared value coverage after being advised of the charge as well as to ship their packages, with or without declared value coverage, through a competing shipping service.
+In its answer, in addition to denying the material allegations of Wayne’s unverified complaint, Staples asserted as an affirmative defense that the contracts between Staples and its shipping customers are not contracts of insurance or subject to regulation as insurance contracts because the principal object or purpose of each agreement is to ship packages, not to shift or assume liability as would be the case with a contract of insurance.
+Staples also asserted as a further affirmative defense that all damages sought by Wayne on behalf of the putative class were avoidable because each Staples customer had the option hot to purchase declared value coverage after being advised of the charge as well as to ship their packages, with or without declared value coverage, through a competing shipping service.

 3. The Motion for Resolution of Key Jury Instructions and Motion In Limine

-To permit early determination of legal issues central to the case and with the permission of the court, Staples filed a “motion for resolution of key jury instructions and motion in limine,” which addressed whether the jury should be instructed on the Insurance Code with respect to Wayne‘s first cause of action, whether Staples‘s charge for declared value coverage is unconscionable and whether its parcel shipping order form is deceptive.
-After discovery, briefing and argument the court ruled in favor of Staples on each question, concluding Wayne‘s transactions with Staples were not governed by
+To permit early determination of legal issues central to the case and with the permission of the court, Staples filed a “motion for resolution of key jury instructions and motion in limine,” which addressed whether the jury should be instructed on the Insurance Code with respect to Wayne’s first cause of action, whether Staples’s charge for declared value coverage is unconscionable and whether its parcel shipping order form is deceptive.
+After discovery, briefing and argument the court ruled in favor of Staples on each question, concluding Wayne’s transactions with Staples were not governed by the Insurance Code because “the principal object and purpose of the transactions at issue was shipping a package, not shifting the risk of loss”; Staples’s charge for declared value coverage was not unconscionable as a matter of law; and Staples’s parcel shipping order form was not misleading to its customers.

 4. Staples’s Motion for Summary Judgment